Section Technology

 Why a networking incumbent cannot "AI-wash" its way through this cycle

 Cisco sells the connective tissue beneath hyperscaler headlines: switching, routing, optics, observability, and security services that turn GPU clusters into production networks.
-When leadership says component shortages are complicating portfolio delivery, that is not a generic supply-chain excuse—it is an admission that AI demand is colliding with physical manufacturing limits and trade friction at the same time customers are refreshing campuses and data centers (reported).
+When leadership says component shortages are complicating portfolio delivery, that is not a generic supply-chain excuse—it is an admission that AI demand is colliding with physical manufacturing limits and trade friction at the same time customers are refreshing campuses and data centers.

 Cutting roles while talking about AI therefore lands differently than similar moves at pure software shops: buyers may read it as margin defense, but also as a bet that automation and product-led growth can replace some services and G&A labor over a multi-year arc.
 Cisco still must prove it can convert AI narratives into durable recurring revenue without torching the implementation bench that enterprises rely on during migrations, upgrades, and security incidents.